codewithkalio/multi-agent-cs-system/README.md

 ## 🎯 Goal
-Build my own multi-agent system using ADK
+Build my own multi-agent system using ADK to explore the added complexity, risk and necessary guardrails that come with agent autonomy.